COB vs. SMD: The Ultimate LED Comparison

 • 💲

-Budget is a Primary Concern: SMD offers a more cost-effective solution for general-purpose LED lighting without a large upfront investment.
+Budget is the primary concern: SMD offers a more cost-effective solution for general-purpose LED lighting without a large upfront investment.

 Scroll to Top